sitespeedio/sitespeed.io/docs/documentation/compare/index.md

 ## First: Shout out!
 We couldn't built compare without the support or inspiration from the following people:

- * Thank you [Michael Mrowetz](https://twitter.com/MicMro) :bow: for creating [PerfCascade](https://github.com/micmro/PerfCascade) (the SVG HAR waterfall viewer).
+ * Thank you [Michael Mrowetz](https://twitter.com/MicMro)  for creating [PerfCascade](https://github.com/micmro/PerfCascade) (the SVG HAR waterfall viewer).
- * Thank you [Patrick Meenan](https://twitter.com/patmeenan) :bow:.
+ * Thank you [Patrick Meenan](https://twitter.com/patmeenan) .
 Pat has built the HAR compare viewer in [WebPageTest](https://www.webpagetest.org/) that inspired us to the idea with the slider.

 If you like our project, please give them also some extra love :)